awoods12/Home_Appraisal_Dapp/README.md

 	- https://www.youtube.com/watch?v=3681ZYbDSSk

-	- this is tutorial is done on mac, but I did it on windows just fine, check out my notes
+	- this tutorial is done on mac, but I did it on windows just fine, check out my notes

 	- at 1:12:39 I was able to understand everything I needed to deploy my dapp